pkinney/circuits_replay/README.md

 ## Usage

 To mock each of the Circuits libraries, this tool uses [Resolve](), an extremely lightweight mocking library.
-Without your project, use Resolve's `resolve/1` function to determin the module to call:
+Without your project, use Resolve's `resolve/1` function to determine the module to call:

 ```elixir

 ```

 ### UART